 “The variety of beings should not rashly be diminished.”

-“The supreme goal of all theory is to make the irreducible basic elements as simple and as few as possible without having to surrender the adequate representation of a single datum of experience.”
+“… the supreme goal of all theory is to make the irreducible basic elements as simple and as few as possible without having to surrender the adequate representation of a single datum of experience.”

 “Things should be made as simple as possible, but not simpler.”

-Note: the above concepts are sometimes referred to as anti-razors or counter-razors, since they are considered to contradict the well-known Occam’s razor, at least to some degree, though in practice, many of them merely refine it.
+Note: some of the above concepts are sometimes referred to as anti-razors or counter-razors, since they are considered to contradict the well-known Occam’s razor, at least to some degree, though in practice, many of them merely refine it.
 However, these concepts are still generally considered to be philosophical razors, since they’re logical tools that are meant to help the observer find the most likely explanation for phenomena that they encounter.